 In Section 2 of the report, please provide two numeric grades.

-Grade "A" is an overall grade for the proposal, reflecting the potential of the research for significant scholarly impact, the rigour of the proposed methodology, development of research skills, and Vision Mātauranga if relevant.
+The first grade, "A", is an overall grade for the proposal, reflecting the potential of the research for significant scholarly impact, the rigour of the proposed methodology, and Vision Mātauranga if relevant.

 Please use the following scale: